 The Work at Height Regulations 2005 require employers and those in control of any work at height activity to ensure that the work is properly planned, well-supervised and carried out by competent people.

-But Who is a Competent Person?
+But Who is a Competent Person working at height?

 In general terms being competent to work at height means having the right skills, knowledge, training and experience.
 The precise definition of competence for a specific job depends on the nature of the work and the equipment being used.